First Alert Forecast: heat wave broken!

 WILMINGTON, N.C.
-(WECT) - Hi on a Wednesday!
+(WECT) - Hi on a Wednesday afternoon!
 Take a deep breath, friends, as a northern high pressure system will engineer a much-anticipated cool-down!
-Wilmington had a high temperature of 92 Tuesday and twelve straight 92+ degree days before that, but Wednesday's weather will develop differently...
+Wilmington had a high temperature of 92 Tuesday and twelve straight 92+ degree days before that, but Wednesday’s weather will develop differently...

 Temperatures: reaching mainly the lower and middle 80s for highs.